 How will this impact the food and beverage industry?

 Based on Green Hasson Janks’ experience, the most significant impact of the new standard for companies in the food and beverage space will be in the determination of the transaction price based upon what is referred to as “variable consideration.”
 Variable consideration includes items such as discounts/coupons, rebates, refunds, price concessions and slotting fees.
 In the past, food and beverage companies could account for items such as these by recording them as incurred or recording reserves or other estimates over time.
 Under ASC 606, these items must be assessed as potential reductions in the transaction price of a contract based on the terms and the company’s estimates and historical activities.
 This assessment can be very subjective and will require companies finance departments thoughtful attention to review significant contracts and update accounting policies accordingly.

 In addition to these “nuts and bolts” changes to the mechanics of revenue recognition, the standard also calls for various new financial statement disclosures which can be challenging.

 GHJ’s Food and Beverage Team is here to help you and your company navigate through the complexities of the implementation of this new standard and with determining the impact to your year-end reporting to the users of your financial statements.

-Andrew Holoubek, CPA, has more than eight years of public accounting experience and has provided auditing services for clients in a variety of industries, including food and beverage, health and wellness, manufacturing/distribution, technology, consumer products, financial services and employee…Learn More
+Andrew Holoubek, CPA, has more than 10 years of public accounting experience and provides auditing services for clients in a variety of industries, including food and beverage, health and wellness, manufacturing/distribution, technology, consumer products, financial services and employee benefit…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More